kharazi/awesome-copy-rules/README.md

 ## Rule 0:

-If you are copying piece of code, copy whole of it!
+If you are copying a piece of code, copy whole of it!